csparpa/pyowm/sphinx/contributing.md

 `pip install -r dev-requirements.txt`

-It is adviced that you do it on a [virtualenv](https://virtualenv.pypa.io/en/stable/).
+It is advised that you do it on a [virtualenv](https://virtualenv.pypa.io/en/stable/).

 ## Guidelines for code branching
 Simple ones: